Rawan-Sotohy/ai-code-reviewer/README.md

 - Maintainability
 - Overall implementation quality

 The AI is **not used as the sole source of truth**.
-Objective execution and testing are combined with AI-based qualitative evaluation.
+Objective execution and testing are combined with AI-based qualitative evaluation, while mentors can review and override AI-generated evaluations.

+### Learning & Collaboration

+- Student questions
+- Task-aware AI assistance
+- Mentor intervention when required
+- Solutions unlocked after the deadline
+- No student leaderboard or ranking

 ---